sezanzeb/sezanlight/readme.md

 **Why I don't use Hyperion**

 Maybe I'm wrong with the following two claims, but those are the reasons for me
 - Hyperion only supports digital LEDs.
-I need to have support for smd5050 LEDs, which is more affordable.
+I need to have support for smd5050 LEDs, which are more affordable.
 - Also, I don't want to add so much extra hardware like grabbers and switches to be able to control them based on my (linux) computer screen.